juliarose/tf2-price/README.md

     weapons: golden_pan_weapons,
 };

-// We can multiply the number of Golden Pans by the price of one. assert!(currencies.checked_mul(num_golden_pans).is_some());
+// We can multiply the number of Golden Pans by its price in weapons. assert!(currencies.checked_mul(num_golden_pans).is_some());
 // But if we try to multiply by one more, it will overflow. assert!(currencies.checked_mul(num_golden_pans + 1).is_none());